-US targets ISIS chief Bhagdadi a month after he released deadly audio message
+ISIS chief Baghdadi said to be killed in US strike

-New Delhi, Oct 27: The United States has carried out amajor operation targeting Islamic State chief Abu Bakr Al Bhagdadi.
+New Delhi, Oct 27: The United States has carried out a major operation targeting Islamic State chief Abu Bakr Al Bhagdadi.

 US President Donald Trump said that something big has happened.
 Trump is expected to make a statement soon.